My journey creating a drawing guess game

 I also decided to add data attributes to the SVG items that are drawn to be able to find them and update or remove them when needed:

-• A data-id attribute containing the player id
+attribute containing the player id - A

-• A data-time attribute containing the creation time of the item (to serve as identifier)
+attribute containing the creation time of the item (to serve as identifier)

 It was working but there was still some issues to address:

-Working with diff in the stateโ€‹
+Working with diff in the stateโ

 The game state is not suited to handle diffs, because it is supposed to be the actual representation of the game at some point in time, but when you send a diff it is more like a one time action.